-This project includes upgrading the Building Management System (BMS) at North Building to bring it in line with the Trend IQ Vision control across the rest of the campus.
-The graphics have been completed, so that the system can be accessed from the same central system as the rest of the campus, but the controllers are still the originals.
-The upgrades for these will follow in line with the upgrades of the rest of the main plant in the North Building.
-The boiler and chiller replacement as well as the BMS upgrade work is ongoing as is set to be complete by mid-October.
-The chiller upgrades have not been rolled out yet, but will follow.
-The budget stated includes the asset replacement work.
+This project included upgrading the Building Management System (BMS) at North Building to bring it in line with the Trend IQ Vision control across the rest of the campus.
+The graphics have been completed, so that the system can be accessed from the same central system as the rest of the campus.
+These upgrades followed in line with the upgrades of the rest of the main plant in the North Building.
+All of the upgrades were completed and commissioned by June 2024.
 Annual savings are currently based on the BMS upgrade improvements alone but it can assumed that further savings will be achieved through the improved efficiency of the new boilers and chillers.